strukalex/job-profiles-rag/README.md

 Add data folder to the root directory, so you have `/data/job profiles/2025-02-07_profiles.csv`

-## Usage

-The project contains two Jupyter notebooks in the `notebooks` directory:

-1. `create_vectore_store.ipynb`: Creates the vector store from job profile data
-2. `try_vector_store.ipynb`: Demonstrates how to query the vector store

-Run these notebooks to interact with the system.

 ## Data

 The `data/job_profiles` directory contains CSV files with job-related information: